jbcoe/value_types/DRAFT.md

 There is no motivating use case for explicit conversion between derived types outside of tests.

+A converting constructor could be added in a future version of the C++ standard.

 ### Small object optimisation for `polymorphic`